Configure user deprovisioning

 • In the Action Parameters section, specify the destination organizational unit and click OK.

-Example 2 – Move the user to the organizational unit named Deprovisioned, located in the user's domain
+Example 2 – Move the user to the OU named Deprovisioned users, located in the user's domain

 • Select the Move the user action.